How DeepIntent and Matterkind Proved CTV’s Superiority for Measuring Pharma Ad Campaigns, Delivering 2X Higher NBRx

 Measuring pharma ad campaigns, we frequently see CTV outperforming other digital channels.
 Matterkind’s campaign was no different.

-CTV delivered 2X higher NBRx than online video and 2.5X higher NBRx than display.
+CTV delivered 2X higher NBRx (new-to-brand prescriptions) than online video and 2.5X higher NBRx than display.

 However, the best results came from all three channels working together in tandem.
 Combined exposure to all three channels delivered 6X the NBRx rate vs. standalone display.